express-validator/express-validator/docs/api/validation-chain.md

 Hide the field's value in errors returned by [`validationResult()`](./validation-result.md).
-If the value is confidential information (such as api key), please call this method to prevent exposing it.
+If the value is confidential information (such as api key), you might want to call this method to prevent exposing it.
 If hiddenValue is not given, value property itself is removed.

 | Name          | Description                               |